Last updated on September 11th, 2025 at 08:06 pm

 On March 13th, 1939, Otto Rahn’s body was found in the Tyrolean mountains in the snow, where he enjoyed traveling and visiting during his research expeditions into the Cathars.

 In his book, Crusade Against the Grail, he wrote about the idea that the Carthar’s beliefs allowed them to take their own lives.
 It was known as the Endura and was only done in a moment of beauty and kindness, never because of disgust, fear, or pain.
-It was a simple process of fasting to take their own lives..
+It was a simple process of fasting to take their own lives.

-Otto Rahn Was an Inspiring And Eccentric Figure
+Otto Rahn Was a Complicated Figure

 Otto Rahn was a man ahead of his time in many ways.
 He was an early advocate for environmentalism, believing humans should live in harmony with nature.